pgfisico/pi-project-simon/programming-lights.md

 The incomplete version of the function above already contains a loop which goes through every colour in the pattern.
 You must add code inside the loop to turn the appropriate LED on and off.

-In order to determine which LED corresponds to the numerical colour value,
+To determine which LED corresponds to the numerical colour value, use the `get_led_for_colour` function you implemented earlier.

-In order to follow these timings, recall the `sleep` function from the `time` module.
+To follow the LED on and off timings, recall the `sleep` function from the `time` module.
 To use it, add the following import to the top of your file.

 ```py
 from time import sleep
 ```

-Implement both the `get_led_for_colour` and `play_pattern` functions as outlined above.
+Implement the `play_pattern` function as outlined above.

 ## Testing